Academic Advisement Center

 The College has a program of writing requirements for all students.

 - The writing skills of incoming freshmen will be evaluated based on SAT or ACT scores, English Regents Exam scores, high school GPA, and their academic records.
-Based on the College's evaluation of these records, students may be required to take and pass PROF 111 their first semester.
-Students must pass PROF 111 before taking any COMP courses.
+Based on the College's evaluation of these records, students may be placed into and required to complete either a skill-building course (e.g. PROF 111 ) or a co-requisite supported course (e.g. COMP 100 and COMP 090 ) their first semester.
+Students placed into PROF 111 must pass that course before taking any COMP courses.

 - COMP 100 is the required course for all students who have not completed the BC3 requirement at a prior institution.